Tui Whānau - Years 3-4

 Room 14

-I am originally from Rotorua but have lived in South Auckland for 20 years where I began my teaching career.
-This is my fourth year at Pōkeno School.
-I look forward to leading the Kea Whānau this year.
+Kia ora!
+I am originally from Rotorua and have lived in South Auckland for over 20 years, where I began my teaching journey.
+This year, I am teaching Year 3 and am proud to be the Whānau Leader for Tūī Whānau.

 Room 15